Château d'If: Prison

 The isolated location and dangerous offshore currents of the Château d'If made it an ideal escape-proof prison, very much like the island of Alcatraz in California in more recent times.
 Its use as a dumping ground for political and religious detainees soon made it one of the most feared and notorious jails in France.
-Over 3,500 Huguenots (French Calvinist Christians) were sent to Château d'If, as was Gaston Crémieux, a leader of the Paris Commune, who was shot there in 1871.
+More than 3,500 Huguenots (French Calvinist Christians) were sent to the Château d'If, as was Gaston Crémieux, a leader of the Paris Commune, who was shot there in 1871.

-The island became internationally famous in the 19th century, when Alexandre Dumas used it as a setting for his novel The Count of Monte Cristo, published to widespread acclaim in 1844.
-In the novel, the main character Edmond Dantès (a commoner who later purchases the noble title of count) and his mentor, Abbé Faria, were both imprisoned in it.
-After fourteen years, Dantès makes a daring escape from the castle, becoming the first person to do so and survive.
-In reality, no one is known to have done this.
+The island became internationally famous in the 19th century when Alexandre Dumas used it as a setting for his novel The Count of Monte Cristo, published to widespread acclaim in 1844.
+In the novel, the main character Edmond Dantès (a commoner who later purchases the noble title of count) and Abbé Faria, his soon-to-be mentor, are both imprisoned on the island.
+After 14 years Dantès makes a daring escape, becoming the first person to do so and survive.
+In reality no one is known to have done so.
 The modern Château d'If maintains a roughly hewn dungeon in honour of Dantès as a tourist attraction.

 As was common practice in those days, prisoners were treated differently according to their class and wealth.
-The poorest were placed at the bottom, being confined perhaps twenty or more to a cell in windowless dungeons under the castle.
-However, the wealthiest inmates were able to pay for their own private cells (or pistoles) higher up, with windows, a garderobe and a fireplace.
+The poorest were placed at the bottom, confined perhaps twenty or more to a cell in windowless dungeons under the castle.
+However the wealthiest inmates were able to pay for their own private cells (or pistoles) higher up, with windows, a garderobe and a fireplace.